wendyverdonk93/docs/content/integrations/ecommerce-integrations/magento2/manual.md

 {{< /blue-notice >}}

 {{< alert-notice >}}
+If you are on the deprecated plugin and want to upgrade, please read this [FAQ article](/integrations/ecommerce-integrations/magento2/faq/migrating-to-new-plugin/) about how you can migrate to the new plugin
+{{< /alert-notice >}}

+{{< alert-notice >}}
-The FAQ items regarding the old Magento 2 plugin have been moved to the [old plugin page](/integrations/ecommerce-integrations/magento2/old)
+The FAQ items regarding the deprecated Magento 2 plugin have been moved to the [deprecated plugin page](/integrations/ecommerce-integrations/magento2/old)
 {{< /alert-notice >}}

 ### 1. Features